algarecu/trollslayer/README.md

 + Impersonation: pretending to be someone else by registering fake accounts that expose information or similar meta-data from those which are a real.

-#### [Trolldor](https://www.trolldor.com/faq) (which is not available anymore, presumably shutdown by Twitter after acquisition but we had access at the time of writing this)
+#### [Trolldor](https://www.trolldor.com/faq) (which is not available anymore, presumably shutdown by Twitter after acquisition but we had access at the time of writing this.
+Unlike Trolldor, in Trollslayer we do not annotate users but tweets in order to prevent abuse from the actual reporters themselves as in Name Squatting or other related practices)
 + Provocation: constructive debate holds no interest for trolls; their goal is to get attention by way of provocation.
 + Creep: users who fill other users timeline on daily basis with messages worshiping their idols, friends, relatives and colleagues.